sudomesh/airos-config-tool/README.md

 # airos-config-tool
+This repo includes:
-peoplesopen configuration automater for AirOS
+- peoplesopen configuration automater for AirOS, `config.sh` (and potentially other related scripts)
+- Consolidated documentation for how we configure and use AirOS.
+Please prioritize this repo over the wiki, so we can keep documentation close to related code.

-Note: we discourage people from putting more effort into this repo than neccessary, since it is highly dependent on closed hardware and proprietary firmware.
+We discourage people from putting more effort into this repo than neccessary, since it is highly dependent on closed hardware and proprietary firmware.

+This README provides brief instructions on using `config.sh`.
+For information about how we plan AirOS deployments, how to use the AirOS admin app, etc., see [our FAQ](guides/faq.md).

 ## Usage